AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/are_unique.doc.md

 ## Description

-`Typelivore::AreUnique` checks if its arguments are unique.
+`Typelivore::AreUnique` accepts a list of elements.
+It returns true if no two elements in the list are the same and returns false if otherwise.

 <pre><code>Elements... -> AreUnique ? true : false</code></pre>